Quickshell

 As dotfiles

-If you distribute your config as a set of dotfiles, you should place the config in $XDG_CONFIG_HOME/quickshell/<name> (usually ~/.config/quickshell/<name>).
-Named configurations can be used in the quickshell command by specifying --config or -c (qs -c <name>).
+If you distribute your config as a set of dotfiles, you should place it in $XDG_CONFIG_HOME/quickshell/<name> (usually ~/.config/quickshell/<name>).

-You should not use the bare $XDG_CONFIG_HOME/quickshell directory as that will make it harder for users to have any other configuration.
+You should name your config and refrain from using the bare $XDG_CONFIG_HOME/quickshell directory, as that will make it harder for users to have any other configuration.

 As a package